water3d/openet-client/README.md

 Their V2 public API launched this month.
 We are beginning work to update this client to support the changes to the API's behavior and will update this README with more information as we make progress.

+## Other Clients for the OpenET API
+* [OpenET API Client for R](https://github.com/codeswitching/openet) - from Lauren Steely and Metropolitan Water District of Southern CA - updated for the new API version

 ## Documentation
 Full documentation is in development and can be found at https://openet-client.readthedocs.io